ERUD1T3/artificial-neural-network/README.txt

-# artificial-neural-network
-repo for an implementation of artificial neural network from scratch

 This is an implementation of neural network with support for momentum, weight decay, and k-fold crossvalidation.
 The necessary files are the following
     main.py            (main file with options)
     ann.py             (dependency for all neural net functionalities)